-Continuation of Individuals with Disabilities Education Act (IDEA) - Project 0475 authorizes preschool state grants.
+The Individuals with Disabilities Act (IDEA) is the federal law that supports education and related service programming for children and youth with disabilities.
+Part B of the law, the main program, authorizes grants to state and local education agencies to offset part of the costs of the K-12 education needs of these children; it also authorizes preschool state grants.
 These funds will only be used after a minimum of 90 percent of all ESE Base Funding and ESE Guarantee is utilized for school-level costs aggregated for all programs across the District.
 The Superintendent recommends that IDEA continue to fund Staffing Specialists, 1:1 ESE Paraprofessionals, ESE Interpreters, and ESE Job Coaches for each school based on the Exceptional Student Education (ESE) Department recommendations.
 In addition, if the District's available ESE funds are less than its required ESE expenditures for ESE personnel, the Superintendent recommends funding a portion of the ESE Paraprofessional units through IDEA.
-The initial IDEA allocation for fiscal year 2019-2020 is \$5.8 million and is subject to change throughout the year.
+The initial IDEA allocation for fiscal year 2020-2021 is \$5.97 million and is subject to change throughout the year.